HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 9. Configuration, logger, output, and sample files under location - <working-directory>/store.

 Common command arguments can be pre-configured inside the `config.json` file available under <working-directory>/store folder.
-A sample configuration file that could be used on-premises platforms in standalone, cluster platforms is also available under <working-directory>/store/samples/sample-configurations/default-config.json for reference.
+A sample configuration file that could be used on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
+In case you wish to override any of the parameters in the config.json, just add them in your command line.

 ## DXClient installation configuration

 Common command arguments can be pre-configured inside the `config.json` file available under dist/src/configuration folder.
-A sample configuration file that could be used for any of the supported Kubernetes platforms is also available under samples/sample-configurations.json for reference.
+A sample configuration file that could be used on-premises platforms in standalone, cluster (default-config.json) or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/store/samples/sample-configurations for reference.
+In case you wish to override any of the parameters in the config.json, just add them in your command line.

 ```
 {
+    "name":"config.json",
+    "desc":"The attributes in this file are used for configuration purpose and those must not be deleted.",
     "dxProtocol": "",
     "dxConnectProtocol": "https",
     "hostname": "",